Lead researcher: Dr Jonathan Krell

 Where are we now?

-The second phase of the project has just started.
-A new group of women from GP practices across North London are signing up to help develop an effective way to identify and support those at-risk.
+The pandemic caused the study to temporarily halt as it involves working work patients, but this was overcome by excellent recruitment and they are continuing the second phase of the project.
+This involves a new group of women from GP practices across North London who signed up to help develop an effective way to identify and support those at risk.

 Helping people to understand and act on their genetic cancer risk could save the lives of thousands of women like Laura.